snasirzadeh/devops-scenario/docs/02-dockerfile-and-compose.md

-# Dockerfile, Docker Compose & Mounts
+# Build a lightweight, Dockerized web server.

 The project requires a lightweight Dockerized web server but does not require a specific web-server product.
 This implementation uses Nginx with the